rexrana/slides/README.md

 ## Installation

 First, check out the repository or download archive and extract.

-From the root folder, run:
-- `npm install --only=production` if you just want to have the production dependencies
+From the root folder, run `npm install` to install the project dependencies
-- `npm install` if you want the dev dependencies (for instance if you wish to customize the stylesheets via SASS)

 ## Usage

 To serve locally, use `npm run start` or `grunt serve`.
-This will launch in your default browser at http://localhost:8000
+This will launch in your default browser at http://localhost:8000 and watch for changes in your SCSS

 ## License